Oklahoma Ballot State Question 790

 Oklahoma Ballot State Question 790 was a ballot question in Oklahoma during the 2016 Elections that would have removed the Blaine Amendment (Article 2, Section 5) from the Oklahoma State Constitution.
 Question 790 was defeated.

-Question 790 was placed on the ballot by the Oklahoma Legislature to overturn the state ban on using public money religious purposes.
+Question 790 was placed on the ballot by the Oklahoma Legislature to overturn the state ban on using public money for religious purposes.
 This ban was incorporated in the Blaine amendment.
 The issues at hand were the state funding the attendance of a special needs child at a religious school and the placement of the Ten Commandments monument on the grounds of the state capitol.
 The initiative was opposed by several public school districts in Oklahoma and the American Civil Liberties Union, claiming a violation of the principle of separation of church and state.

 The Oklahoma Supreme Court resolved that fight in early 2016 in Oliver v.
 Hofmeister.

 Blaine Amendment

 In 1906, as a condition for achieving statehood, the writers of the Oklahoma State Constitution added the Blaine amendment.
 The amendment was written to block state funding for Catholic schools.
 However, decades later, the amendment was used for lawsuits against a state program allowing payment for special needs children to attend religious schools of any denomination.

 The amendment also formed the legal argument for removing the Ten Commandments monument from state property because it was a religious symbol.

-Question 790 was approved for consideration by a bi-partisan vote (39-5 in the Senate and 65-7 in the House).
+Question 790 was approved for consideration by a bi-partisan vote (39–5 in the Senate and 65–7 in the House).
 Neither political party and no statewide or national elected officials in Oklahoma have expressed their opposition to Question 790.